Fort Irwin National Training Center: Description

 The NTC at Fort Irwin continues to serve as one of the US Army's main training centers.
 All US military services, as well as other government agencies and some foreign military units train at the NTC.
 A common tradition for any visiting military unit is to paint their sign on one of the rock formations near the main gate.
 Units of all types and locations are represented.

 NTC training is not easy.
 The exercises incorporate complex scenarios exposing the units to detailed hybrid threats.
 Facing a strong opposing force and an insurgent force, at the same time, they must assist local people in towns and villages in the area in any way possible.

 One of the NTC features is the presence of 12 mock-up "villages" used to train troops in Military Operations in Urban Terrain (MOUT) prior to their deployment.
-These villages have religious sites, hotels, traffic circles, etc. filled with foreign 'locals'.
+Collectively known as the fictional country of Atropia, these villages have religious sites, hotels, traffic circles, etc. filled with foreign 'locals'.
 These are Arabic speaking roleplaying actors portraying government officials, local militia, police, military, villagers, street vendors and insurgents.
 They will confront the military with all kinds of all-day problems.

 The largest two villages are known as Razish and Ujen, the closest located about 30 minutes from the main part of the post.
-The largest village consists of 585 buildings that can engage an entire brigade combat team into a fight.
-The training uses simulated as well as live Unmanned Aircraft Systems (UAS), the Multiple Integrated Laser Engagement System (MILES) and incorporates multi-national forces and (social) media actions.
+The largest village has 585 buildings that can engage an entire brigade combat team into a fight.
+The training uses simulated and live Unmanned Aircraft Systems (UAS), the Multiple Integrated Laser Engagement System (MILES) and incorporates multi-national forces and social media actions.

 Observer, Controller and Trainers (OCTs) are embedded with the training units from brigade down to platoon level.
 Some villages are completely instrumented, including video recording, to assist the OC/T teams in providing feedback to the training unit.